Diversity and Inclusion at USC

 Leadership is required across all levels to implement the Plan, USC will:

-- Maintain the Vice-Chancellor and President's Equity and Diversity Committee, which brings together representatives from Executive, Senior Management, Diversity Units, the Student Representative Council, representing our diverse communities.
+- Maintain the Vice-Chancellor and President's Equity, Diversity and Inclusion Committee, which brings together representatives from Executive, Senior Management, Diversity Units, the Student Representative Council, representing our diverse communities.

 - Hold leaders accountable for the delivery of diversity and inclusion outcomes